abramhindle/ttwl-cli-saveedit/README.md

 # Editor Usage

+Full documentation for both savegames and profiles are linked immediately below, but as a quick example, here's a command to list information about `2.sav`, followed by an edit which saves out to a new `3.sav`

+    ttwl-save-info -i 2.sav

+    ttwl-save-edit --name 'CoolNewName' --save-game-id 3 --level 40 2.sav 3.sav

 For instructions on using the Savegame portions of the editor, see [README-saves.md](https://github.com/apocalyptech/ttwl-cli-saveedit/blob/master/README-saves.md).

-FOr instructions on using the Profile portions of the editor, see [README-profile.md](https://github.com/apocalyptech/ttwl-cli-saveedit/blob/master/README-profile.md).
+For instructions on using the Profile portions of the editor, see [README-profile.md](https://github.com/apocalyptech/ttwl-cli-saveedit/blob/master/README-profile.md).

 # TODO